Kona Process 134 29 Review

 Should I Buy This Bike?

-We've given the Process 134 29 our Top Pick for Hard Chargers Award.
-This bike absolutely crushes the descents and is fun to ride on everything from mellow rolling terrain to aggressive and chunky rock gardens.
+The Process 134 29 absolutely crushes the descents and is fun to ride on everything from mellow rolling terrain to aggressive and chunky rock gardens.
 Testers were blown away by how capable and confidence-inspiring this bike was when pointed downhill.
 Sure, it's a bit heavy, and it is far from the best climbing bike of the bunch, but riders who prioritize downhill performance are sure to love this mid-travel shredder.
 The geometry is the primary reason this bike rips so hard, and the terms modern and progressive are certainly appropriate to describe it.
 The Process 134 is long and slack, but Kona has managed to make a versatile performer that rides well regardless of speed or steepness of pitch.
 Don't get this bike if you want to race your friends up the hill.
-Do get this bike if you want to beat them back down…
+Do get this bike if you want to try to beat them back down…

 Judging from the smiles and stoke at the bottom of descents, it was obvious that our testers had loads of fun while riding the Process 134 29.
 Testers found this bike to be one of their favorites on the descents, especially for opening up the throttle and charging hard.
 Kona nailed the geometry, and this mid-travel ripper provides a confident and capable downhill performance that rivals that of bikes that cost twice as much.
 This bike was the most fun when pushing the envelope of speed and terrain, though it worked well at a range of speeds and trail types.
 The cockpit setup and beefy tire specification did wonders to make this bike more capable and fun to ride downhill.